 The Citi Double Cash card earns 2% cash back on every purchase — 1% when you buy and 1% when you pay it off.

-It doesn’t have a welcome offer or earn points for future travel, but the earning rate is simple and straightforward.
+It doesn’t earn points for future travel, but the earning rate is simple and straightforward.
 Beginners like this card for its relative ease and cash back earning rate that helps them save here and there on their purchases.

 Chase Freedom Unlimited®